 Course assignments, including papers, projects, iMovies, and other such work, should support the pedagogical goals of the course.
-If the TFs play a role in devising assignments and other forms of evaluation, the teaching staff may want to review the advice listed on the Creating Assignments and Exams page of the Bok Center’s website.
+If the TFs play a role in devising assignments and other forms of evaluation, the teaching staff may want to review the advice listed on the Designing Your Course page of the Bok Center’s website.
 For example, students writing longer essays or working on larger projects often find it helpful to work through stages, including writing a brief one-page prospectus.
 Gen Ed's Instructional Support Services Team (ISST) is also available to help guide students by visiting sections or holding workshops for students, among other options.

 Many courses include information on the syllabus or on assignment sheets about when and where papers are to be submitted and returned.
 These instructions often include a stated expectation that students cite their sources carefully and correctly.
 The student’s responsibility for accurate citation is described in the section on plagiarism and collaboration in the Harvard College Handbook for Students and in the Harvard Writing Program's Writing with Internet Sources.
 See also Issues of Academic Integrity.